-COMMITTEE KEY RESPONSIBILITIES COMPOSITION REQUIREMENTS MEMBERSHIP Board Remuneration Committee (BRemC) To assist the Board by reviewing and making recommendations in relation to: - the Group's remuneration framework (as articulated in the Group Remuneration Policy), as well as assessing its compliance with laws, regulations and prudential standards; - individual remuneration arrangements and variable remuneration outcomes of the CEO, Group Executives, other accountable persons under BEAR, and any other person the Board determines; - the remuneration framework, policies, and fee levels, (including superannuation) for Non-executive Directors on the Board and subsidiary Boards; - remuneration arrangements on a cohort basis (including variable remuneration outcomes) for certain employees; - in conjunction with the Board Chairman, evaluating the performance of the CEO, including their goals and objectives as assessed against the Group Performance Review; and At least three Non-executive Directors.
+ROUP 2023 CORPORATE GOVERNANCE STATEMENT INTRODUCTION THE BOARD KEY RESPONSIBILITIES COMPOSITION REQUIREMENTS MEMBERSHIP At least three Non- - Peter Nash To assist the Board by: overseeing the integrity of financial statements and financial reporting systems of Westpac and its related bodies corporate; maintaining oversight of the external audit engagement, including by making recommendations to the Board on the external auditor's appointment, removal (including the rotation of the lead audit partner), and overseeing the external auditor's qualifications, performance, independence and fees; overseeing the performance of the internal audit function; overseeing the integrity of the Group's corporate reporting including the Group's financial reporting and compliance with prudential regulatory reporting and professional accounting requirements; reviewing and discussing with management and the external auditor half and full year financial statements, Annual Report disclosures (including sustainability disclosures) and the Climate Report (or any other periodic sustainability reports agreed with the Committee from time to time) and recommending their approval to the Board; and reviewing and discussing the process by which executive Directors.
 Majority of Committee members must be independent.
 An independent Non-executive Director must be the Committee Chairman, who is not the Board Chairman.
-Nora Scheinkestel (Chair) Chris Lynch Margaret Seale Board Nominations & Governance Committee (BNGC) the design and terms of all Equity Plans.
-To assist the Board, including by: recommending candidates for appointment as Non-executive Directors to the Board and the Boards of significant subsidiaries; reviewing the process for the orientation and continuing education of Directors; considering succession planning for Non-executive Directors; assessing the overall skills, experience, expertise and diversity of the Board; reviewing annually diversity generally within the Group, including approving measurable objectives for achieving diversity and the Group's progress in achieving such objectives; and reviewing and, where required, approving the Group's corporate governance policies, including as they relate to tenure, independence and Board renewal/composition.
-At least three Non-executive Directors.
-Majority of Committee members must be independent.
-The Board Chairman will be the Committee Chairman.
-John McFarlane (Chairman) Peter Nash Margaret Seale
+(Chairman) Nerida Caesar Audette Exel Chris Lynch Michael Ullmer management assures the integrity of information on Westpac Group earnings and key sustainability metrics.
+To assist the Board by reviewing and making recommendations in relation to: At least three Non- executive Directors.
+Nora Scheinkestel (Chair) the Group's remuneration framework (as articulated in the Group Remuneration Policy), as well as assessing its compliance with laws, regulations and prudential standards; individual remuneration arrangements and variable remuneration outcomes of the CEO, Group Executives, other accountable persons under BEAR, and any other Majority of Committee members must be independent.
+An independent Non-executive Director must be the Committee Chairman, who is not the Board Chairman.
+Chris LynchMargaret Seale person the Board determines; the remuneration framework, policies, and fee levels (including superannuation) for Non-executive Directors on the Board and subsidiary Boards; are board Chaifffidh. - remuneration arrangements on a cohort basis (including variable remuneration outcomes) for certain employees; - in conjunction with the Board Chairman, evaluating the performance of the CEO, including their goals and objectives as assessed against the Group Performance Review; and - the design and terms of all Equity Plans.
+To assist the Board, including by: recommending candidates for appointment as Non-executive Directors to the Board and the Boards of significant subsidiaries; reviewing the process for the orientation and continuing education of Directors; At least three Non- executive Directors Majority of Committee members must be independent.
+The Board Chairman John McFarlane (Chairman)Peter NashMargaret Seale considering succession planning for Non-executive Directors; will be the Committee Chairman. assessing the overall skills, experience, expertise and diversity of the Board; reviewing annually diversity generally within the Group, including approving measurable objectives for achieving diversity and the Group's progress in achieving such objectives; reviewing the time required to be committed to Westpac business by Non-executive Directors on the Board, including reviewing the other commitments of those Non- executive Directors; and reviewing and, where required, approving the Group's